 Best Practices for Sample Rate

-When working with video audio sample rates, it’s essential to choose settings that best suit your project while maintaining audio quality.
-Here are some best practices to guide you through the process and ensure optimal results for your recordings.
+When working with video and audio, it is essential to choose settings that suit your project while maintaining sound quality.
+The following best practices can help you make informed decisions and achieve reliable results across different recording scenarios.

 2. Consider Processing Power

-Higher sample rates, such as 96 or 192 kHz, provide more detail but demand more CPU and storage.
-For more straightforward projects, 48 kHz balances high quality and system efficiency without overloading your PC.
+Higher values, such as 96 or 192 kHz, can capture more detail but require significantly more CPU power and storage.
+For most projects, 48 kHz provides a practical balance between quality and performance without placing extra strain on your system.

 3. Use 24-bit Depth for Production